 Are you looking for the best things to do in Munich in winter?
 This guide is ready to help out – keep reading!

-If youʻre booking your trip to Munich last minute, we have you covered.
+If youʻre booking your trip to Munich last minute, I have you covered.
 Below are some of the top tours, hotels, and more!

-2. Neuschwanstein & Linderhof Castle Full-Day Trip (most popular day trip!)
+- Neuschwanstein & Linderhof Castle full-day trip (most popular day trip)

-3. An Evening of Bavarian Beer and Food Culture (great winter option)
+- An evening of Bavarian beer and food (great winter option)

 🚗 Looking for the best way to get around Munich?
 Click here to check rental car rates for Germany!

-Germany is often painted as a cozy winter wonderland by foreigners and as someone who lives in Frankfurt, I can honestly say that this is not true!
+Germany is often painted as a cozy winter wonderland by foreigners and as someone who has lived in Frankfurt, I can honestly say that this is not true!

 But… Munich does winter well and better than most German cities.
 It doesn’t hurt that the Alps are within arms’ reach of the Bavarian city.